 You’ve selected your go-to grill, now don’t you need some cool items that will help your grilling experience?
 From timers, to bristle brush grill cleaners, spatulas and kebob sticks, accessories enhance the experience.
-New York Magazine recently listed their 2018 top grill accessories.
-Check it out here – http://nymag.com/strategist/article/best-barbecue-grill-accessories.html
+New York Magazine recently listed their top grill accessories.

 There you have it!
 Get ready kick off Spring right – with a new grill that suits your needs.

-Here at the Fire Farm, we chose to distribute Summerset as it allowed us to sell to a wide range of price points all with great quality.
-To see our different grills, click here: http://thefirefarm.com/fire-for-cooking/stainless-steel-grills/
+Here at the Fire Farm, we chose to distribute Saber because of its unique cooking system.
+To see our different grills, click here: https://thefirefarm.com/fire-for-cooking/stainless-steel-grills/

 Interested in learning more?
 Give us a call at The Fire Farm – 203.270.2900